When is allergy testing performed and what is its purpose?

 The size and degree of redness and swelling is compared with that of the control solutions, and this allows the animal’s allergies to be determined.
 The reactions we see in cats are much more muted that those seen in dogs and it takes a trained eye to see them – sometimes a fluorescent dye is injected intravenously and the injection sites examined with an ultraviolet light to evaluate the responses.

-Blood samples can be taken to measure the amount of allergen specific antibody there is in the bloodstream.
+Blood samples can be taken to measure the amount of allergen-specific antibody there is in the bloodstream.
 Blood testing, until a few years ago, was not considered very reliable as many symptomless, non-atopic dogs could give positive results.

 If an animal has both IDST and Serological Allergy Testing performed, there can sometimes be a discrepancy with the results and some dermatologists now recommend doing both these tests together, as choosing allergens for ASIT from the positive results of both tests may result in a better response rate.
+Recent studies have shown that the half-life of allergen-specific antibodies has much shorter in serum than the fixed antibodies attached to mast cells in the skin, which is one of the reasons for a discrepancy with the results.

 If you’ve noticed skin or ear problems in your pet, it’s vital that you contact specialised veterinary professionals before symptoms worsen.
 To book an appointment with our small animal skin and ear experts, simply call us below